Banana Cookies

 These are moist, chewy, and fluffier than your standard chocolate chip cookie.
 The texture is a little more like a sugar cookie or snickerdoodle, but with a crunchier outside.

 I’m telling you, these cookies are delicious.
 And even better, they require almost no special equipment – you can use an electric mixer but you can also just use a good old wooden spoon to mix the batter.
-There is no chilling time required, so you can start making these and be enjoying your first bite within 30 minutes.
+There is no chilling time required, so you can start making these and enjoying your first bite within 30 minutes.

 Between the delightful texture and the unexpected delicious banana flavor of these cookies, I promise you they’ll be requested on repeat in your house!